-- We recognise that the hire or rent out of school or college facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we as a governing body should ensure that appropriate arrangements are in place to keep children safe. - 2.
+- We recognise that the hire or rent out of school or college facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we as a governing body should ensure that appropriate arrangements are in place to keep children safe.
+Keeping children safe during community activities, after-school clubs and tuition: nonstatutory guidance for providers running out-of-school settings GOV.UK (www.gov.uk) - 2.
 When services or activities are provided by the governing body or proprietor, under the direct supervision or management of their school or college staff, our normal arrangements for child protection will apply.
 However, where services or activities are provided separately by another body this is not necessarily the case.

-The governing body or proprietor should therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school or college on these matters where appropriate.
-We as a governing body recognise we should also ensure safeguarding requirements are included in any transfer of control agreement (i.e., lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+The governing body or proprietor should therefore seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school or college on these matters where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll or attend the college.
+The governing body or proprietor should also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+The guidance on Keeping children safe in out-of-school settings details the safeguarding arrangements that schools and colleges should expect these providers to have in place.